Coldcard/firmware/docs/seed-xor.md

 You can choose between 2, 3 or 4 parts.
 You can also choose (next screen) to generate them deterministically or using the TRNG.
-The advantage of the deterministic approach is you'll always get the same answers, so you can check that you've recorded the correct 48 to 96 words right the next day.
+The advantage of the deterministic approach is you'll always get the same answers, so you can check that you've recorded the correct words right the next day.

 When the parts are made deterministically, we take a double-SHA256 over a fixed string (`Batshitoshi`), your master secret, and the text